MiSTer-devel/PSX_MiSTer/README.md

 - normal drawing area without any overscan cutoff
 - full VRAM as 1024x512 pixel image (debug mode)

-Analog out is not supported yet.
-It requires either direct video or seperate build and is very experimental and buggy.
-Use at your own risks, no bug reports please.

 ## Libcrypt

 Some games are secured with Libcrypt and will not work if it's not circumvented.